meetpraveen/robotics/README.md

 # iRobot ros2 program

 Turtlebot documents works with any custom mod of iRobot create with rpi.
 Please refer to their examples and tutorials [here](https://turtlebot.github.io/turtlebot4-user-manual/tutorials/first_node_python.html).
-The steps below is taken from there
+The steps below is taken from there.
+For basic learning samples, refer to [iRobot Education online IDE](https://python.irobot.com/)

 ## Creating the map package